 Dr Julia Ioane is proud to fulfil the reason her parents migrated from Samoa to New Zealand: she has been able to not only complete her studies, but excel in them.

-“There is not enough research out there for Pacific youth in this area and we would benefit more from looking holistically at these groups rather than just their offending behaviour.
-This would also include looking at resiliency factors for Pacific youth.”
+“There is not enough research out there for Pasifika youth in this area and we would benefit more from looking holistically at these groups rather than just their offending behaviour.
+This would also include looking at resiliency factors for Pasifika youth.”

 Julia believes that AUT is a growing university, with the potential to raise the voices of the Pacific.